 “Kentucky continues to lead on industrial hemp research, exploring every aspect of this versatile crop,” said Agriculture Commissioner Ryan Quarles.
 “Because of the research conducted by our growers, processors, and universities, I am more optimistic than ever that we can put industrial hemp on a path to widespread commercialization once Congress removes it from the federal list of controlled substances.”

-As harmless as it is and containing next to no THC, industrial hemp has trace amounts of the psychoactive cannabinoid, which creates a legal headache.
+As harmless as it is and containing next to no THC, industrial hemp has trace amounts of the non-intoxicating cannabinoid, which creates a legal headache.

 2018 will be the fourth growing season since the state again permitted industrial hemp cultivation.
 The crop was originally grown in Kentucky starting in 1875 and it was once the nation’s leader in hemp cultivation, with a peak production of 40,000 tons in 1840.